metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

      sudo apt install nodejs`

     2. When filling out the requirements of BookBrainz, you'll encounter an error that says you'll need to install postgresql-server-dev-X.Y for building a server-side extension or libpq-dev for building a client-side application
-    To solve this problem, please install libpq-dev and node-gpy
+    To solve this problem, please install libpq-dev and node-gyp

 	    For ubuntu users